LeoJHarris/EnhancedEntry/README.md

             Xamarin.Forms.Forms.Init();
             LeoJHarris.EnhancedEntry.Plugin.iOS.EnhancedEntryRenderer.Init();
             LoadApplication(new App());

+**XAML**

+First add the xmlns namespace:

+`xmlns:enhancedEntry="clr-namespace:LeoJHarris.FormsPlugin.Abstractions;assembly=LeoJHarris.FormsPlugin.Abstractions"`

+Then add the xaml (or just use the code behind)

 **Bindable Properties**

 You are able to set the `LeftIcon` which will place an icon to the left inside the entry, icons to be placed inside respective drawable folders and iOS in the resources files, set the `PaddingLeftIcon` for padding space between icon and entry text.